|BLOCKS by SIZE||6" Quilt Blocks|

 Free Quilt Block Pattern

 This Cedars of Lebanon - Variation quilt block is is a slight adaptation of the original design of the block.
-I have replaced the centre patch, which was originally a square, with a square in a square patch -- just to add a light extra something to the block.
+I have replaced the centre patch, which was originally a square, with a square in a square patch -- just to add a little extra something to the block.
 (Please feel free to substitute a single square in the centre if you choose.)

 This nine patch block also "stretches your wings" as a quiltmaker if you are a beginner, by the construction of the patches in each of the four corners.
 (I'm sure there is a name for this arrangement of cut pieces, but it escapes me right now.)
 All in all, this quilt block is an interesting addition to my ever-growing collection of biblical quilt blocks.